 Doesn’t matter.
 I knew it was important to not show fear.
 Dogs and sharks can sense it, and so can guys with pool cue pieces.
-But really before I could do much, the Guatemalan materialized between us and threw the guy up against the grimy exposed brick, with his forearm and a knife to his neck.
+But really before I could do much, the Guatemalan materialized between us and threw the guy up against the grimy exposed brick with his forearm and a knife to his neck.
 It was deft.
 One fast motion.
 He encouraged the pool cue guy to pursue a different line of parley.
 And it worked.
 Peace was declared.

 The Guatemalan smacked my arm with a “good to go” gesture.
-I smacked him back with a “thanks, man” gesture.
+I smacked him back with a “Thanks, man” gesture.
 But the way he looked at me after I smacked him made me think that most folks in his world don’t make it a habit to hit him, even affectionately.

 And then, no joke, the pool cue guy and I both went back to playing our game.
 Like old friends.
-He actually said “you’re up,” remembering exactly where we’d been when the little fracas disrupted our match.
-And then he said “no hard feelings.”
-But I still watched every move he made with his new cue, to make sure I wasn’t giving him any occasion to feel like breaking it.
+He actually said “You’re up,” remembering exactly where we’d been when the little fracas disrupted our match.
+And then he said, “No hard feelings.”
+But I still watched every move he made with his new cue to make sure I wasn’t giving him any occasion to feel like breaking it.

 It made me wonder if parts of this evening were a put-on.
 The Guatemalan had predicted a fight, and there was one, right on cue.
 Part of me felt it was too good to be true.
-Were they trying to impress with me with the world?
+Were they trying to impress with me with their world?
 So that I’d like their script and back their film?

 I asked Jake.
 His eyes didn’t flinch.
 “That guy with pool cue was real.
 It’s just a good thing you had such a good chat and bonded with Gustavo on the way down here.”

-The next day, as I reflected on the night before and the screenplay, I found myself asking “why make the fictional version of this particular world, when the real one is probably more interesting?”
+The next day, as I reflected on the night before and the screenplay, I found myself asking “Why make the fictional version of this particular world, when the real one is probably more interesting?”

 Around noon, Jake called and asked what I thought.

 I told him the script was good, but the night was better.
-And then I said, “thanks to you, I’m thinking of going into documentary films.”
+And then I said, “Thanks to you, I’m thinking of going into documentary films.”